elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, \_payoutDistributionHash, onSent, onSuccess, onFailed })

 This transaction will attempt to update the `tentativeWinningPayoutDistributionHash` for this `market` to the `_payoutDistributionHash` provided.
-This transaction will not update the `tentativeWinningPayoutDistributionHash` if it already has a value and it's supply of reporting tokens is higher than the `_payoutDistributionHash`'s supply of reporting tokens.
+This transaction will not update the `tentativeWinningPayoutDistributionHash` if it already has a value and its supply of reporting tokens is higher than the `_payoutDistributionHash`'s supply of reporting tokens.
 This transaction will fail if the `_payoutDistributionHash` provided isn't a hash contained within this `market`'s reporting tokens.
 Returns `1`.

 Registration Token Tx API
 ----------------------------------